This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Risks of a salpingo-oophorectomy:

 If both ovaries are removed, you may need to take hormone replacement medicine.
 This will prevent osteoporosis (brittle bones) and symptoms of menopause.
 Your uterus, bladder, or intestines may be injured during surgery.
-If you have a laparoscopic procedure, you may need open surgery to fix damage that may occur during surgery or stop bleeding.
+Problems may happen during your laparoscopic surgery and you may need an open surgery.
 You may bleed more than expected or get an infection.
 You may get a blood clot in your leg or arm.
 This may become life-threatening.

 Call 911 for any of the following: